maliknyc/karmagambler.github.io/content/posts/post-2/index.md

 math = true
 +++

-We want to understand how risk-averse a person is.
-The plan involves developing a quiz (or experimental task) that asks participants to choose between safe and risky options.
+Let's look at a way to assess someone's risk-aversion level.
+The plan involves developing a quiz (or experimental task) that asks participants to choose between several safe and risky options.
 By analyzing their choices, we can estimate their *risk-aversion coefficient*, \(\gamma\), using the constant relative risk aversion (CRRA) utility framework defined as:

 $$
     u(W) = \begin{cases}